Table of Contents

-With DeFi lending platforms, borrowers can get loans in exchange for crypto collateral without going through the complex procedures associated with traditional loans.
+DeFi lending platforms allow borrowers to get loans in exchange for crypto collateral without going through the complex procedures associated with traditional loans.

-Compound: Compound is a borrower-friendly lending platform as it offers fair interest rates and gives you ownership over your collateral.
+Compound: Compound is a borrower-friendly lending platform that claims to offer fair interest rates and gives users ownership over their collateral.

-Yield Protocol: Yield Protocol supports multiple collateral types and allows you to borrow assets against fixed interest rates for up to one year.
+Yield Protocol: Yield Protocol supports multiple collateral types and allows users to borrow assets against fixed interest rates for up to one year.

 Maple Finance: Maple Finance allows organizations to get undercollateralized loans to optimize their working capital.

-DeFi insurances protect you from potential losses due to accidents like smart contract exploits and hacks.
-Unlike centralized insurance providers who take a long time to verify claims because of convoluted processes, decentralized insurance providers hold a vote or use third-party oracles to verify a claim in the shortest time possible.
+DeFi insurances might offer protection from potential losses due to accidents like smart contract exploits and hacks.
+Unlike centralized insurance providers who could take a long time to verify claims, decentralized insurance providers hold a vote or use third-party oracles to verify a claim in the shortest time possible.

 InsurAce: InsurAce protects more than 130 protocols and has paid out $11.6 million in insurance claims so far.
 You can contribute to the application and earn rewards by verifying a claim, staking coins in it, or providing referrals.

-Nexus Mutual: Nexus Mutual helps you stay protected against smart contract attacks and exchange hacks with its smart contract covers.
+Nexus Mutual: Nexus Mutual helps protect against smart contract attacks and exchange hacks with its smart contract covers.
 The platform is community-driven and all claims are verified by members via votes.